 - 1 can full-fat coconut milk

 Pour these two into a microwave-safe dish (like a pyrex measuring cup) and microwave for one minute.
 Then allow the mixture to sit until the chocolate chips have melted.
 Stir it all together and pour it into the graham cracker crust.
-Refrigerate it for 2–4 hours and you’ll experience a deliciously creamy vegan chocolate pie!
+Refrigerate it for 2 to 4 hours and you’ll experience a deliciously creamy vegan chocolate pie.